variousauthors/the-valley/NEXTSTEPS.md

      - [ ] collide with deep water and rivers, not shallow water
      - [ ] maybe dying sends you back to the boat

+ - [ ] bug! dying doesn't work anymore after re-arranging the graphics tables I suspect it's because we set the LCD flags wrong with regard to which addressing system to use :D

  - [ ] refactor!
 The very manual way we draw the encounter UI we have a method for printing texts to the screen so we could instead build up